The Update Cache is a special folder that stores update installation files. Continue reading to discover how to purge the Windows Update Cache.

-The first step is to temporarily turn off the Windows Update service (to stop background downloads).
-Open the Command Prompt, type the
+First, you need to temporarily turn off the Windows Update service (to stop background downloads).
+Open the Command Prompt, type the:

 net stop wuauserv

-Open File Explorer and go to View > Folder Options.
-Select the Show hidden files, folder, and drives radio button and click on Apply to enable the display of hidden files on your computer.
+Open File Explorer, and go to View > Folder Options.
+Select the Show hidden files, folder, and drives radio button, and click Apply to enable the display of hidden files on your computer.

-Once done, navigate to C:\Windows\SoftwareDistribution\Download and then delete the content of the Download folder.
+Once done, navigate to C:\Windows\SoftwareDistribution\Download and delete the content of the Download folder.

 net start wuauserv